josemontano1996/laravel-localization-suite/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+See [CONTRIBUTING](CONTRIBUTING) for details.